K4ktus123/kDS3231/README.md

 ```
 Don't forget to enable it, as well as set the INTCN bit to one.

-Have a look at DS3231 datasheet for further reference.
+Have a look at DS3231 datasheet (included in extras folder) for further reference.